jamespeachh/Three-Noun-Prompts/README.md

 ---

-This is a plugin intended to generate you and your friend's the same random creative writing prompts.
+This is a plugin intended to generate you and/or your friend's the same random creative writing prompts.
+- While this was designed as a way of connecting multiple peoples prompts algorithmically, this can be used on your own!
 - Get creative prompts for writing, composing, illustration, or whatever your creative medium is!
 - Set the time increment (in seconds) to allow for different projects or use cases.
 - Get a list of all the previous prompts.